dwainscheeren/dwains-lovelace-dashboard/docs/v3/information/how-to.md

 Hiding/Disabling works also from here because these states work for whole DD3.
 You can unhide/enable these entities from here, too.

-## FAQ

-Q: i dont see certain entities.
-A: make sure to put the entity into an area

 ## Credits